reliabledrapesweb-org/Reliable-drapes/README.md

-# Decor App - Luxury Home Furnishings
+# Reliable Drapes - Luxury Home Furnishings

 A modern, responsive web application built with **Next.js 15** to showcase luxury home furnishings.
 The application features a premium design with smooth animations, a comprehensive product catalogue, and an immersive user experience.